The extensive scope and intensive coverage of new developments in cancer therapeutics

 at this annual educational activity provide cancer care providers with the opportunity to

 learn about the new agents, new modalities, clinical trials and emerging developments

 that will result in continuing progress towards the control and cure of cancer.

 At the conclusion of the program participants should be able to:

-Oncologists, Hematologists, Breast Cancer Oncologists, Gynecological Oncologists, Surgical Oncologists, Pediatric Oncologists, Radiotherapists, Immunologists, Oncology Nurses, Nurse Practitioners, Physician Assistants, Case Managers and Pharmacists.
+Oncologists, Hematologists, Breast Cancer Oncologists, Gynecological Oncologists, Surgical Oncologists, Pediatric Oncologists, Radiotherapists, Immunologists, Oncology Nurses, Nurse Practitioners, Physician Assistants, Case Managers.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Icahn School of Medicine at Mount Sinai and The Chemotherapy Foundation.
 The Icahn School of Medicine at Mount Sinai is accredited by the ACCME to provide continuing medical education for physicians.